Old-Time Music in Albuquerque, New Mexico

 We use the "raised foot" method to alert everyone that the tune is about to end.
 We try to do an audible "one more!" holler but some nights it's harder to hear, so keep an eye out for a foot.
 If it's round-robin style, the person who started the tune is expected to give a holler or raise a foot.
 (See the hazard of not being told to stop: click here.)
 There is no standard number of times to play a tune at this jam; we play it until it's done, anywhere from about 6 to 20 times.
 [When I think we've about reached the time to stop, I play it two more times.
 Your mileage may vary.]

-Fiddlers and banjo players use special tunings for different keys, so it's common to stay in one key for a while to minimize the retuning. ("A while" could mean 5 or 6 tunes, or 20, or all night, depending on the evening.)
+Fiddlers and banjo players use special tunings for different keys, so it's common to stay in one key for a while to minimize the retuning. ("A while" could mean 5 or 6 tunes, or 20, or all night, depending on the evening.
+Lately it's been all night.)

 Common fiddle tunings (low string to high):